Koredotcom/docs/docs/xo/quality-management/analyze/dashboard.md

     To view this **Dashboard** feature, you must first enable Auto QA setting and configure an evaluation form to generate Auto QA scores.
 Only users having the QA functionality permission can access this.

-The key sections of this Dashboard include:
+This Dashboard includes the following widgets:

 ### Date Range Filter
 The user can filter and view the performance metrics by channel, such as Voice, Chat, or both (All, Voice and Chat) conversations.
 The trends and graphs are displayed with daily, Weekly, or Monthly Trends view and Distribution view across the Dashboard.